m-shames/portfolio/projects/police-oversight/1_code-sample/sample_v1/README.md

 no empirical research has indicating whether this increase can be attributed to the reforms themselves.
 Even less research has been conducted on patterns of officer discipline.

-**Guided by these research gaps, this project answers two primary questions:**
+### Guided by these research gaps, this project answers two questions:
 1. Did Chicago's civilian oversight reforms causally impact complaint substantiation rates, disciplinary recommendations, and CPD implementation of CRB recommendations?
 2. Did the reforms reduce racial disparities in police misconduct investigation outcomes?